dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Bind to an object graph

-[ConfigurationBinder.Bind](/dotnet/api/microsoft.extensions.configuration.configurationbinder.bind) is capable of binding an entire POCO object graph.
+<xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Bind*> is capable of binding an entire POCO object graph.

 The sample contains a `TvShow` model whose object graph includes `Metadata` and `Actors` classes (*Models/TvShow.cs*):